ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

   }
 ~~~

+The fictional problem type here defines the "causes" extension, an array that describes the details of multiple occurrences.
+Each member is an object containing "detail" to describe the issue, and "problem-pointer" to locate the problem within the request's content using a JSON Pointer {{?RFC6901}}.

-In this case, the validation-error problem (identified by its type URI) adds two extensions; "causes" is a JSON array that holds multiple problems and "problem-pointer" is a JSON Pointer that points to the source of problem in corresponding HTTP request.
-Note that in this example each of the subproblems are similar enough to use the same HTTP status code.
-If they do not, the 207 (Multi-Status) code {{RFC4918}} could be used to encapsulate multiple status messages as shown in the example below.
+When the problems to be conveyed cannot share the same HTTP status code, the 207 (Multi-Status) code {{RFC4918}} could be used to encapsulate multiple status messages as shown in the example below.

 ~~~ http-message
 HTTP/1.1 207 Multi-Status